 That's my favorite joke.

 I like building and fixing things.
 Computers, cars, just about anything, I'm fascinated with building and fixing stuff, and fairly good at it.
 I like paintball, gaming, watching college football (don't care about pro much), food (cooking and/or eating), most outdoor stuff (not camping), movies (I have over 100 DVDs and Blu-Rays) most dogs, some cats, and music (more on that later).

-My short-term goals are to fix that pesky oil leak on my Mustang, go on a 20-mile bike ride (did my first 15-miler last week), and get all of my music on CD and vinyl copied to my hard drive (I have hundreds of albums).
+My short-term goals are to fix the quarter-windows on my Mustang, and get all of my music on CD and vinyl copied to my hard drive (I have hundreds of albums).
 My long-term goals are to open my own shop specializing in restoring old pickups, build a house on a piece of land out in the country, and to find that right woman to share that with (not necessarily all in that order).

 Music is a constant for me, I'm always listening to something.
 My tastes are varied and eclectic, ranging from 1920s jazz, to modern blues and traditional country, to heavy metal, to hip-hop.
 As I said, I own hundreds of albums on vinyl and CD, and the collection never seems to stop growing.
 Lately I mainly listen to neo-traditional country (Sturgill Simpson, Jason Isbell, Brandy Clark) or Texas/Red Dirt (Stoney LaRue, Whiskey Myers, Hayes Carll), but it's not unusual for me to be blasting Metallica, Duke Ellington, Dio, Ludacris, or Lil Jon in the truck on any given day.

 All-in-all I'm a pretty uncomplicated guy.
 No drugs, don't drink to excess (or regularly) don't smoke, no kids, steady paycheck, and I've had the same cell phone number for ten years.